Luis Arraez Player Props: Marlins vs. Cubs

 Luis Arraez At The Plate

-- Among qualifying batters in baseball, he ranks first in batting average, first in on-base percentage, and 18th in slugging.
+- Among qualifying hitters in baseball, he ranks first in batting average, first in on-base percentage, and 18th in slugging.

-- He has hit a home run in one of 22 games, and in 1.1% of his plate appearances.
+- In 82.6% of his 23 games this season, Arraez has picked up at least one hit.
+He's also had 11 multi-hit games.

-- In seven games this season (31.8%), Arraez has picked up an RBI, including two games with multiple runs batted in.
+- In nine of 23 games this season, he has scored, including multiple runs once.

-- He has scored at least once eight times this season (36.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.